developerasun/myCodeBox-blockchain/background/ethereum.md

 > The amount of ether paid corresponds to the time required to do the computation.
 These bounties also prevent malicious participants from intentionally clogging the network by requesting the execution of infinite computation or other resource-intensive scripts, as these participants must pay for computation time.

 ## WHAT ARE SMART CONTRACTS?

 > In practice, participants don't write new code every time they want **to request a computation on the EVM**.
-Rather, application developers upload programs (reusable snippets of code) into EVM state, and users make requests to execute these code snippets with varying parameters.
+Rather, **application developers upload programs into EVM** state, and **users make requests to execute** these code snippets with varying parameters.
 We call the programs uploaded to and executed by the network smart contracts.

 > At a very basic level, you can think of **a smart contract like a sort of vending machine**: a script that, when called with certain parameters, performs some actions or computation if certain conditions are satisfied.
 For example, a simple vendor smart contract could create and assign ownership of a digital asset if the caller sends ether to a specific recipient.

-> Any developer can create a smart contract and make it public to the network, using the blockchain as its data layer, for a fee paid to the network.
-Any user can then call the smart contract to execute its code, again for a fee paid to the network.
+> Any developer can create a smart contract and make it public to the network, using the blockchain as its data layer, for a fee paid to the network. **Any user can then call the smart contract to execute** its code, again for a fee paid to the network.

 > Thus, with smart contracts, developers can build and deploy arbitrarily complex user-facing apps and services such as: marketplaces, financial instruments, games, etc

 ## TERMINOLOGY

 ### Blockchain

-> The sequence of all blocks that have been committed to the Ethereum network in the history of the network.
+> **The sequence of all blocks** that have been committed to the Ethereum network in the history of the network.
 So-named because each block contains a reference to the previous block, which helps us maintain an ordering over all blocks (and thus over the precise history)

 ### EVM

 > The Ethereum Virtual Machine is **the global virtual computer whose state every participant on the Ethereum network stores and agrees on**.
 Any participant can request the execution of arbitrary code on the EVM; code execution changes the state of the EVM.

 ### Nodes

-> The real-life machines which are storing the EVM state.
+> **The real-life machines which are storing the EVM state**.
 Nodes communicate with each other to propagate information about the EVM state and new state changes.
-Any user can also request the execution of code by broadcasting a code execution request from a node.
-The Ethereum network itself is the aggregate of all Ethereum nodes and their communications.
+Any user can also request the execution of code by broadcasting a code execution request from a node. **The Ethereum network** itself is **the aggregate of all Ethereum nodes** and their communications.

 ### Accounts

-> Where ether is stored.
+> **Where ether is stored**.
 Users can initialize accounts, deposit ether into the accounts, and transfer ether from their accounts to other users.
-Accounts and account balances are stored in a big table in the EVM; they are a part of the overall EVM state.
+Accounts and account balances are stored in a big table in the EVM; they are a **part of the overall EVM state**.

 ### Transactions

 > A "transaction request" is the formal term for **a request for code execution on the EVM**, and a "transaction" is a fulfilled transaction request and the associated change in the EVM state.
 Any user can broadcast a transaction request to the network from a node.
 For the transaction request to affect the agreed-upon EVM state, it must be validated, executed, and "committed to the network" by another node. **Execution of any code causes a state change in the EVM; upon commitment, this state change is broadcast to all nodes in the network**.
 Some examples of transactions:

 1. Send X ether from my account to Alice's account.